JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 ---------

 = 20171204 - 2017-12-04 =
 * Added: Target override.
 Override target location.
-Use <!-- exopite-multifilter-internal-link: link or image -->  from content instead of the 'the_perlamink'.
+Use <code>&lt;!-- exopite-multifilter-internal-link: custom (absolute/relative) url --&gt;</code>  from content instead of the 'the_perlamink'.
-* Added: On <!-- exopite-multifilter-external-link: link or image --> open in new tab and taxonomies displayed without links.
+* Added: On <code>&lt;!-- exopite-multifilter-external-link: custom (absolute/relative) url --&gt;</code> open in new tab and taxonomies displayed without links.

 = 20171101 - 2017-11-01 =
 * Added: Target override.
 Override target location.
 Use <!-- exopite-multifilter-external-link: link or image -->  from content instead of the 'the_perlamink'.